nasa/EMIT-Data-Resources/README.md

 ## Repository Contents

-Below are the resource available for EMIT Data.
+Below are the resources available for EMIT Data.

 |Name|Type|Summary|
 |:---|:---|:---|